VincentPaulV/CS252-OS-Assignment/Q1-2.24/README.md

 * The file descriptor(int fd) is mentioned
 * The text being wriiten is in buffer(void *buf)
 * The count (size_t - unsigned integer in POSIX) is **upto** 512 bytes read (40 in the case of Line 33).
+* On success, the number of bytes written is returned.
+On error -1 is returned, and errno is set to indicate the error.

 ### 3. **execve():**
 ```